WINTER 2024/2025. CPSC 601: Positive Computing: Tech Design for Well-Being and Human Flourishing.

 •Students should be able to interpret, critique, and deconstruct visualizations created by others.

-•Students should be able to build interactive visualizations.
+•Students should be able to build interactive visualizations (using tools such as, Jupyter Notebook, Python, Tableau, Processing, P5, etc).

 •Students should be aware of a variety of specific domain areas in the information visualization research field, such as the ethics of visualization, physical visualization, casual/personal visualization, and narrative visualization.